What is the Fourier Transform of a Spatial Point Process?: Covariance of bilinear spectral estimators

 These results hint at producing general methodology; we can for the Poisson process figure out how to do non-parametric estimation.
-This is however not enough.
-We need to determine the variance of the periodogram in more general.
-The following proposition establishes its form.
+This is however not enough and we need to determine the variance of the periodogram more generally.
+To go further than Proposition~\ref{Propcovar3} and avoid the Poisson assumption we refer back to~\eqref{CLT}.
+As ${J}_h(\freq)$ is becoming Gaussian for larger sample sizes this implies its moments must also start to behave like the moments of the Gaussian ${J}_h(\freq)$.

-\begin{Theorem} Assume $X$ is a stationary process.
-The variance of the (tapered) periodogram then takes the form of

-\end{Theorem} \begin{proof} The proof can be found in Appendix~\ref{sec:Pf6}. \end{proof} With these moments we can now consider the problem of estimation.
+Note that this result is not contradictory to Theorem~\ref{Propcovar} from a dimensional perspective as this theorem concerns the modulus square of the Fourier transform.
+With these moments we can now consider the problem of estimation.
 We might feel an increasing degree of unease as we have succumbed to the usual fallacy of only deriving the most general results for a Poisson process.
-However as the observational domain becomes larger we would expect $|H_p(w)|$ to concentrate and so the lack of constancy will become less of an issue.
+However as the observational domain becomes larger we would expect $|H_\itapers(\freq)|$ to concentrate and so having a non-constant spectrum will become less of an issue.